mahinbs/perle/SETUP_GUIDE.md

-# 🚀 Complete Setup Guide for Perlé
+# 🚀 Complete Setup Guide for SyntraIQ

 This guide will help you set up the backend with Supabase and connect the frontend.